 The Back Story

-In fact, he bought a copy of The Columbian Orator for 50 cents – a book used by the neighborhood white children in school.
-He prized this book and even took it with him as one of his few posessions when he escaped from slavery.
+He then bought a copy of The Columbian Orator for 50 cents – a book used by the neighborhood white children in school.
+He prized this book and even took it with him as one of his few possessions when he escaped from slavery.

 Reading: Pass it On